currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ## Speaker and Amplifier Choices

-When chosing the speakers, it was a difficult balance between finding speakers that are suitably sized for the loudness requirement, that could be installed in such a way that it did not interfere with the graphics on the enclosure.
+When choosing the speakers, it was a difficult balance between finding speakers that are suitably sized for the loudness requirement, that could be installed in such a way that it did not interfere with the graphics on the enclosure.
 I made a 2D model of the enclosure faces in Microsoft Visio (don't judge, I have to use it aaaallll the time at work) to be able to play around with different speaker options.
 The design that I settled on is shown below:

 ![Visio Plan](/blog_images/discobike/VisioPlan.png "2D Plan of the Disco Bike Enclosure, to select the most appropriate speakers."){: style="max-width:500px;" }